ThomasSpare/Bangrad/README.md

 # DEPLOYMENT

-# Debugging
-1. Ckeditor not working after deployment to Heroku
-The ability to style the posts in the form is not possible after deployment to Heroku.
-Source of this error: Unkown

-## Deployment

 ###  Creating Database using ElephantSQL

 1. To generate a managed PostgreSQL database, please proceed to [ElephantSQL](https://customer.elephantsql.com/) and either sign up or sign in to your account.
 Once you've logged in, click on the 'Create New Instance' button.